Villu (film)

+The film was officially announced in December 2007 under the initial title Pugazh, which was later changed to Singam, which was later changed to Vill after Deva received a copyright notice from Hari, which was soon after changed and finalised to be Villu after a negotiation with S. J. Suryah.
+Principal photography commenced in June 2008.
+It was shot sporadically in several locations including Palani, Karaikudi and Bangkok.
+The film has music composed by Devi Sri Prasad, cinematography handled by Ravi Varman and editing by Kola Bhaskar.

+Villu was released worldwide on 12 January 2009 in the theatres to negative reviews from critics and became an average at the domestic box office.
+The film acquired #221 spot in 2009 at the United Kingdom box office and collected well overseas.
 Media outlets reported that, the film Villu became an average domestic venture as Vijay and Vadivelu comic-timing was the only saving grace of the film, since the screenplay, dialogues and dubbing were extremely ordinary.

-The movie was loosely based on the 1998 Hindi movie Soldier.
+A re-edited comical 4K version of Villu with very less serious scenes was scheduled to re-release worldwide in theatres on June 21, 2024.

 Plot

-Pugazh is an IITian and Oxford alumnus with a master's degree in chemical engineering.
+Pugazh "Villu" is an IITian and Oxford alumnus with a master's degree in chemical engineering.
 With the help of his relative Inspector Joseph, he succeeds in tracking down a wanted criminal named Raaka and trapping him to Joseph.
 The scene then shifts to a village, where Pugazh is attending the wedding of a Tahsildar's daughter.
 He meets Janavi, a friend of the bride, and instantly falls in love with her.
 After persistent wooing, he succeeds in winning her heart.

 Janavi takes Pugazh to Munich (Germany) to introduce him to her father J. D., a wealthy businessman and covert arms smuggler.
 During his stay in Bern, he encounters J. D.'s gang, consisting of Shaan, a hotel pimp named Max, and another henchman.
 After initial confrontations with the three of them, he starts eliminating them one after another, and then J. D. becomes his remaining target.
 Janavi soon finds out that Pugazh is plotting to kill her father and warns Pugazh's mother about her son.
-On the contrary, Pugazh's mother not only knows and supports what Pugazh is doing, she also reveals that she is not his real "mother" and tells her why Pugazh is after her father.
+On the contrary, Pugazh's mother not only knows and supports what Pugazh is doing, but she also reveals that she is not his real "mother" and tells her why Pugazh is after her father.